 “The data collected from the weather station and the probe integrates with the Valley scheduling platform, which helps the grower to make decisions in advance.
 It measures the soil moisture and creates a seven-day weather forecast, which the grower can then use to decide when and how much to irrigate,” explained JH.

 “Our biggest improvement came with our water usage.
-Before using the Valley technology, we never had enough water to get through a season, but since employing Valley’s technology we do not only have enough water, but even have spare water at the end of the season.”
+Before using the Valley technology, we never had enough water to get through a season, but since installing Valley’s technology we do not only have enough water, but even have spare water at the end of the season.”

 JH Potgieter, Irrigation Designer at Overberg Agri, and Hennie Le Roux, Production Manager for the South African Breweries barley farm, with one of the farm’s two catchment dams in the background.

-JH says that with Valley and Overberg Agri you know that you are getting return on investment, because they do not only deliver great technology, but excellent after sales service as well.
+JH says that with Valley and Overberg Agri you know that you are getting a return on your investment, because they do not only deliver great technology, but excellent after sales service as well.
 Help is just a call or one WhatsApp message away.

 “My advice to farmers is not to be scared of technology; use it to your advantage and to your benefit,” says Hennie.